ncullen93/pyGOBN/README.md

 code behind all of this goes to Dr. James Cussens and Dr. Mark Bartlett for the creation of GOBNILP, and to the creators of SCIP.

+<h2>Pre-Reqs</h2>
+From my understanding, the only necessary requirement for setting up GOBNILP is a C++ compiler.
+This code was written for a Mac computer, which already has the 'make' command built-in.
+Since the code calls the 'tar' command to unpack the source code files, i'm assuming it's necessary to have that command as well.
+It's quite likely that this code will only work on Mac OS and probably Linux at the moment.
+I welcome any feedback from Windows users who want this to work on their machines.

 <h2>Quick Usage</h2>
 To unpack/link/make the GOBNILP solver, simply run the following commands: